masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 when the main finishes.
 Most HDLs are different.

-In HDLs the there is a "top" or entry point which provides a tree-like structure of module instantiations.
+In HDLs the there is a "top" or entry point that provides a tree-like structure of module instantiations.
 Each module has a set of statements that execute every cycle.
-It resembles a bit an actor model.
-An actor being a module with individual execution, but there are many differences like the tree structure of instantiations, and the incapacity to spawn new actors.
-Maybe more important key concept of actors is the blocking on message reads.
+It resembles a bit of an actor model.
+An actor is a module with individual execution, but there are many differences like the tree structure of instantiations, and the incapacity to spawn new actors.
+Maybe a more important key concept of actors is the blocking of message reads.
 Although it is possible to build an HLS around the actor model, popular HDLs do not.